rackerlabs/rackspace-how-to/content/cloud-servers/upgrade-apache-http-server-2.2-to-2.4-in-rhel-and-centos.md

         service httpd start

-2. Ensure that the service is enabled and running, and re-enable any monitoring that were enabled before:
+2. Ensure that the service is enabled and running, and re-enable any monitoring that was enabled before:

-    - On CentOS 7 or Red Hat&reg; Enterprise Linux (RHEL) 7, run the following
+    - On CentOS&reg; 7 or Red Hat&reg; Enterprise Linux (RHEL) 7, run the following
       commands:

           systemctl enable httpd